DanielKerrigan/CS-GY_9223_Deep_Learning/README.md

 - `vis.ipynb`: Visualizations for the report
 - `images/`: Folder containing images of visualizations for the report
 - `spec-file.txt`: List of Conda dependencies for this project's environment

+## Results

+The above notebooks and scripts reference files in the `models` and `experiments` folders.
+You can find these folders on [Google Drive](https://drive.google.com/drive/folders/1Q1NhFZDi6oDIR_MzvlgGEKXAaR_FmzeZ?usp=sharing).